-Now that you know which colours are traditional neutral and basic colours for Spring and Summer and also which are the new trend colours and the Key colour - Emerald, you may like to use them to round out your wardrobe and make it more uptodate.
+Now that you know which colours are traditional neutral and basic colours for Spring and Summer and also which are the new trend colours and the Key colour - Living Coral, you may like to use them to round out your wardrobe and make it more uptodate.

 Good items to buy in both classic and trend colours include cardigans, shirts, blouses, long sleeve and short sleeve t-shirts.